Grant Opportunities

 MnATSA Grant

-We would like to inform you of a unique opportunity to advance initiatives in preventing sexual abuse, sponsored by the Minnesota Chapter of the Association for the Treatment and Prevention of Sexual Abuse (MnATSA).
-MnATSA is the state chapter of the Association for the Treatment and Prevention of Sexual Abuse (ATSA) and is committed to the prevention of sexual abuse in all its forms through effective management and treatment of those who have engaged in sexually harmful behavior.
+MnATSA is the state chapter of the Association for the Treatment and Prevention of Sexual Abuse (ATSA).
+Our mission is to prevent sexual abuse through education, research, and professional intervention.
 We are pleased to announce a grant opportunity to advance the mission of MnATSA.
-The maximum grant amount is $2500.
+The maximum grant amount is $1,500.
+State agencies are not eligible for grant funds.

 The grant money is available for: